 Client Plugin Lifecycle

-There are two types of client plugin: Regular and Background plugins.
-We recommend starting off as a regular plugin and switching it to a background plugin if necessary.
+There are two types of client plugin: Regular and Background.
+It's recommended you start off with a regular plugin and switch to a background plugin if necessary.

-For both types of plugin, we recommend starting work after onConnect
+For both types of plugin, it's recommended you start work after the onConnect

 , when possible.
 This prevents wasted computation when Flipper isn't connected.
 If the plugin needs to keep track of events that occur before it gets connected (such as initial network requests on app startup), you should do so in the plugin constructor (or ideally in a separate class).